How are you going to keep cool in the South Sound?

-Summers in the South Puget Sound are among some of the most beautiful and mild in the country, but the forecasters say the coming days are going to test the integrity of thermometers all over the Pacific Northwest.
+Summers in the South Puget Sound are among some of the most beautiful and mild in the country, but summers can test the integrity of thermometers all over the Pacific Northwest.
 Here are some specific Tacoma and Pierce County places and activities where you can try to stay cool and make some memories at the same time.

 Douse yourself at a spray park